Join the club to access all our art lessons, camps, and printables! 👉

 A citrus juicer that I had put on the table to trace made great prints (a discovery by the 4 year old) which then led to more circle printmaking with sponges, buttons, a circle foam piece, and a couple of circle-shaped stamps.

-When we began, I had no idea that what I thought could be a simple half hour art activity would turn into an all day affair (off and on) with so much experimenting with different art techniques and tools.
+When we began, we had no idea that what we thought could be a simple art activity would turn into an all day affair (off and on) with so much experimenting with different art techniques and tools.

 The moral of the story is to stay open to art surprises.